-All available vacancies are advertised on the Department of Justice and Regulation Careers website .
+All available vacancies are advertised on the Department of Justice and Community Safety's Careers website .

 The advertisement will contain a Position Description which provides information about the role’s duties and responsibilities.
 It also outlines the skills, experience, qualifications and personal qualities we are looking for in the successful candidate.

 To apply, simply click on the “Apply Now” button at the bottom of the job advertisement, then either log in if you are an existing user or register as a new user.